Barnyard Grass, Echinochloa Is One Of The Most Common Crops Originating From Tropical Asia

-The barnyard grass usually grows to sixty inches in height as a coarse, tufted, and polymorphous annual.
+This grass usually grows to sixty inches in height as a coarse, tufted, and polymorphous annual.
 Its culms are upright to decumbent, and each one is up to sixty inches tall and thick, branching out from the base.
-The barnyard grass's leaves are flat, glabrous, elongated and about thirty to fifty centimeters long and up to two centimeters broad, appearing greenish or purple.
+This grass's leaves are flat, glabrous, elongated and about thirty to fifty centimeters long and up to two centimeters broad, appearing greenish or purple.
 Its spikelets are short and bristly, each about three to four millimeters long, densely arranged on branches, and oval-shaped, and they appear in pale green to dull purple colors.
-Each barnyard grass plant produced up to about forty thousand seeds.
+Each plant produces up to about forty thousand seeds.
 It has long, somewhat spreading papillose cilia at the tips of the internodes and bases of branches in the inflorescence.

 Barnyard Grass-Echinochloa Has Many Uses, Most Especially As Livestock Feed, A Substitute For Rice, And An Ingredient In Medicine

-Many reports claim that the barnyard grass is preventative and tonic, and it serves as a folk remedy in India for carbuncles, hemorrhages, sores, spleen trouble, cancer, and wounds.
-The barnyard grass was one of the most prevalent crops during the Joseon Dynasty in Korea.
+Many reports claim that it is preventative and tonic, and it serves as a folk remedy in India for carbuncles, hemorrhages, sores, spleen trouble, cancer, and wounds.
+This plant was one of the most prevalent crops during the Joseon Dynasty in Korea.
 The Rural Development Administration discovered its ability to lower blood sugar and cholesterol when consumed.
-A cultivar of the barnyard grass is the Japanese barnyard millet, a domesticated form of the barnyard grass cultivated on a small scale in China, Japan, and Korea.
+A cultivar of this plant is the Japanese barnyard millet, a domesticated form of the barnyard grass cultivated on a small scale in China, Japan, and Korea.